SERIES & GRADE: IC-0028-11

 1. Reviewing projects or programs to ensure compliance with environmental laws (i.e., the Endangered Species Act, National Historic Preservation Act, Clean Water Act, Clean Air Act, Coastal Barrier Resources Act, National Environmental Policy Act, Fish and Wildlife Coordination Act and Executive Orders 11988 (Floodplains), 11990 (Wetlands), and 12898 (Environmental Justice)

-5. Collecting data on environmental resources and/or issues related to potential impacts
+6. Collecting data on historic preservation considerations related to potential impacts

-6. Synthesizes information using EHP related computer applications (e.g., ArcGIS, Google Earth, etc.)
+7. Synthesizes information using EHP-related computer applications (e.g., ArcGIS, Google Earth, etc.)

 • All candidates must be able to deploy with little or no notice to anywhere in the United States and its territories for an extended period of time.
 Deployments may include working more than eight hours a day, or more than 40 hours in a given week, including weekends and holidays, and under stressful, physically demanding, and austere conditions.
 When activated and deployed, you serve in a federal travel status and are entitled to lodging, transportation and per diem reimbursements for authorized expenses in accordance with federal travel regulations.

 • All candidates MUST be willing to travel up to, but not limited to 320 plus days a year during the term of this appointment unless leave is authorized.